 Do you ask yourself why you need knowledge on Numerics, Mechanics or Control Theory?

 We provide answers!
 We are looking for student assistants (~8h/week) to help us advancing knowledge on nonlinear vibrations.
-You find details in the official job offer.
-Questions and application go to Jun.-Prof. Malte Krack.
+Questions and application go to Prof. Dr.-Ing.
+Malte Krack.